CoRoSoN-Kit/CoRoSoN-Kit/CONTRIBUTING.md

 This document is intended to answer questions from (potentially new) contributors for all.
 Do you have a question which is not answered here?
 Feel free to [open an issue](https://github.com/bruno-robot/bruno-robot/issues/new) about it.

+## A job failed after my commit / pull request 😮

+First of all, don't feel bad if a job fails after your changes.
+Believe me, happens to everyone, all the time 😉.
+If you click on the small red cross, you will get information about which job failed and why.

+### "Lint Code Base" fails

+We use the [super-linter](https://github.com/github/super-linter), which bundles different linters, depending on the file type.
+To find and fix the problem, you can either commit changes and wait for the job or install the linter locally and fix the problem there before committing.

+#### Linting Markdown files

+When documenting with Markdown [markdownlint](https://github.com/igorshubovych/markdownlint-cli) is used.
+Whe using the highly recommended editor [Visual Studio Code (vscode)](https://code.visualstudio.com/) you can install it as a [plugin](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
+After that you see markdown errors directly in the "PROBLEMS" section of vscode.

+#### Linting text

+[textlint](https://textlint.github.io/) is used to lint written text.
+There is also a [vscode plugin](https://marketplace.visualstudio.com/items?itemName=taichi.vscode-textlint) here, but the setup was not straight-forward, so I skipped the local installation.

+### "Check Links" failed

+Nobody likes broken links, so we use a github action to check all links.
+See the job details to see the broken link and adjust it.

 ## Working with GIT & GitHub is new to me.
 How to start?

 ### Workflow